sarisabban/SinfNet/README.md

 Where the NETWORK is the name of the network that was used to generate the WEIGHTS.h5 file (using different a network than the weights file does not work), WEIGHTS is the name of the .h5 weights file, and FILENAME is the name of the image file.

 #### For object detection
-1. Download the relevant weights file (links available in table above) or generate the file from the steps above (Setting up a dataset and Training the neural network).
+1. Download the relevant weights and labels files (links available in table above) or generate the file from the steps above (Setting up a dataset and Training the neural network).

-2. Detect objects in your image/video/webcam using the following command:
+2. Detect objects in your image, video, or webcam using the following command:

-`python SinfNet.py --object_predict WEIGHTS.h5 FILENAME LABELS` example `python SinfNet.py -op Amoeba.h5 image.jpg Active Inactive`
+`python SinfNet.py --object_predict WEIGHTS LABELS FILENAME` example `python SinfNet.py -op Amoeba.h5 labels.pkl image.jpg`

-Where WEIGHTS.h5 is the weights file, the FILENAME can be either a .jpg image, .mp4 video, or a webcam input, and the LABELS is a list of all the labels in the dataset (just the labels written with space between them).
+Where WEIGHTS is the weights.h5 file, LABELS is the labels.pkl file, and FILENAME can be either a .jpg image, .mp4 video, or a webcam input.

 #### For semantic segmentation
-1. Use the following command to predict/detect:
+1. Download the relevant weights and labels files (links available in table above) or generate the file from the steps above (Setting up a dataset and Training the neural network).

+2. Detect objects in your image using the following command:

-`python SinfNet.py --semantic_predict FILENAME` example `python SinfNet.py -sp image.jpg`
+`python SinfNet.py --semantic_predict NETWORK MODE FILENAME` example `python SinfNet.py -sp unet binary image.jpg`

-The weights directory (*./models*) must be present in the same working directory as the SinfNet.py script for this command to work.
+Where NETWORK can be wither unet or fcn_8, MODE either binary or multi, and FILENAME is the name of the image file.

 ## Nematode Biomass Approximation:
 `python SinfNet.py --biomass W H D w h P` or `python SinfNet.py -B 1000 1000 100 256 256 15892`